PeARSearch/PeARS-orchard/README.md

     python3 run.py

 Now, go to your browser at localhost:8080.
 You should see the search page for PeARS.
-You don't have any pages indexed yet, so to give you a headstart, click on 'Indexer' at the top of the page, and go to the 'Index from pod' section.
-Tick the box next to Pod0 and click 'Go'.
-This will index the content of Pod0, a general-purpose, English-language pod.
-Once this is done, head to 'Search' again and try PeARS!
+You don't have any pages indexed yet, so go to the F.A.Q. page (link at the top of the page) and follow the short instructions to get you going!